digipolisantwerp/auth_aspnetcore_deprecated/README.md

 ------------------ | ----------------------------------------------------------- | --------------------------------------
 ApplicationName              | The name of the application.
 Required in order to request permissions to the PDP.|
 PdpUrl | The url for the policy decision provider (PDP). |
+PdpApiKey | The api key for the PDP endpoint. |
 PdpCacheDuration | The duration in minutes the responses from the PDP are cached.
 Set to zero to disable caching.| 60
 JwtIssuer | The issuer value used to validate the Jwt token.| JwtAudience | The audience url used to validate the Jwt token.|